Let's Fuse Step by Step: A Generative Fusion Decoding Algorithm with LLMs for Robust and Instruction-Aware ASR and OCR: Experiments

-In context-aware speech recognition, we aim to investigate the capability of the fusion model in leveraging contextual information, which is highly desired in real-life contexts, where the incoming speech is expected to be bounded by domain, contain certain specific words, or follow a certain transcribing format.
-We utilize prompting with ASR model and the LLM model (in the GFD setting) to condition on these external hints, in three following settings.
+In instruction-aware speech recognition, we explore GFD's ability to leverage contextual information, which is crucial in real-life scenarios where speech may be domain-specific, contain rare or critical terms, or require adherence to complex transcription guidelines.
+We employ prompting with ASR and LLM models along with GFD to incorporate these external cues across the respective three settings.

-\textit{Domain~and~Rare~Word Prompting:} We tested domain-conditioned ASR on the Medical dataset, where the symptom tags are provided along with the speech content.
+\textbf{Domain~tag~and~rare~word prompting.} We tested domain-conditioned ASR on the Medical dataset, where the symptom tags are provided along with the speech content.
 Results show that our GFD method with LLM prompting improves on GFD without prompting, showing prompt sensitiveness of the LLM in the GFD system.
 However, we did not find further improvement upon whisper prompting, compared to double-prompted GFD.
-For verifying rare word prompting capabilities, we used the augmented Librispeech and FormosaSpeech dataset, where a target rare word is mixed with 100 other distractors for each data point \cite{le_contextualized_2021}.
+For verifying rare word prompting capabilities, we used the augmented Librispeech and FormosaSpeech dataset, where a target rare word is mixed with 100 other distractors for each data point \cite{le2021contextualized}.
 For the FormosaSpeech Dataset, we created the rare words with ChatGPT, and generate distractors with a similar approach using the training set.
 At this scale of distractors, it is unrealistic to prompt on Whisper, as the remaining context length is often insufficient for ASR decoding.
-By prompting on the LLM using GFD, we demonstrated up to 6\% WERR over non-prompting methods on the Librispeech dataset, and 1.6\% WERR on the FormosaSpeech Dataset.
+By prompting on the LLM using GFD, we demonstrated up to 7\% WERR over non-prompting methods on the Librispeech dataset, and 1.6\% WERR on the FormosaSpeech Dataset (Table~\ref{tab:contextualize-results}).